 The editorial team now consists of thirteen people from eight different countries, and you can read about anything from the coolest slang in different countries to book and movie reviews to the science of language acquisition.
 If this sounds like your cup of tea, then you can easily register with Babbel and receive all the latest updates from our magazine.

 5. The Future

 Artificial intelligence, virtual reality, augmented reality… Science fiction is rapidly becoming science reality.
 The education industry has often lagged behind other industries, such as gaming and travel, in adopting and developing new digital technologies.
-Babbel aims to change this – driving innovation in order to keep education in step and simultaneously addressing the soaring trend toward informal, autodidactic learning that’s been ushered in by the Information Age.
+Babbel aims to change this — driving innovation in order to keep education in step and simultaneously addressing the soaring trend toward informal, self-guided learning that is the hallmark of the Information Age.